background image for GxP Lifeline

 In most years, FDA writes more 483s (inspection observations) around the CAPA subsystem than any other.
 That's because every FDA inspection starts with the CAPA feedback loop.
 When the Agency sees gaps in your CAPA subsystem, it assumes you're not doing enough to understand your own issues and resolve problems before they impact your customers.

-Core Subsystem #4: Product and Process Controls
+Core Subsystem #4: Production and Process Controls in Life Science QSR

 At its most basic level, your Product and Process Controls subsystem has just one main activity: